-The mission of HARM network is to convene researchers, experts by experience, and practitioners from various disciplines and across sectors.
-Our aim is to develop novel and practical ways to understand, explain, and respond to the global health crisis of domestic violence, including so-called ‘honour’-based abuse, forced marriage and FGM.
+HARM network convenes researchers, experts by experience, charities, practitioners, and policymakers from various disciplines and across sectors, with the aim of developing novel and practical ways to understand, explain, and respond to the problem of domestic abuse and homicide, including ‘honour’ abuse, forced marriage and FGM.

 - Research-based policy innovation

-We foster original research, research-based policy innovation, training and advocacy programmes and campaigns.
-We are working with our members to build a society that ensures equality and freedom from abuse for all.
+We are working with our worldwide membership to build a society that ensures equality and freedom from abuse for all.

 What is ‘honour’-based abuse?